Getting Your Green Thumb:

 Cost and Stipend

 Classes are free.
-Participants will receive a $100 stipend for every three classes completed.
+Participants will receive a $100 stipend for every three classes completed up to a maximum of nine classes.